Deploying Pega Platform on an Amazon EKS cluster

 srs.deploymentName: | Specify unique name for the deployment based on org app and/or SRS applicable environment name. | deploymentName: “acme-demo-dev-srs” |

 srs.srsRuntime.srsImage: | Specify the Pega-provided SRS Docker image that you downloaded and pushed to your Docker registry.
-To run SRS with AWS OpenSearch Elasticsearch 7.10, use the dedicated platform-services/search-n-reporting-service-aws Docker image. |
+To run SRS with Elasticsearch, use the general platform-services/search-n-reporting-service Docker image.
+To run SRS with AWS-managed OpenSearch service, use the dedicated platform-services/search-n-reporting-service-os Docker image. |

 srs.srsRuntime.srsImage: “<Registry host name:Port>my-pega-srs:<srs-version>”.
 For <srs-version> tag details, see SRS Version compatibility matrix. |